Early Childhood

 It's never too early to build healthy habits.

 Illinois Nutrition Education Programs can provide your preschool, center, or Head Start location with engaging, high-quality programming and resources to encourage preschool-aged children and their families to eat healthy foods and be more physically active.
-Our programming supports standards related to health and nutrition for this age group.
+Our programming supports best practices related to health and nutrition for this age group.
 In 2024, INEP worked with 125 early childcare facilities.
 Contact us for more information.

 Early childhood programming that makes a difference